 Growing Your Own Food is Illegal in Many Places

 You’re not really allowed to grow your own food.
 It’s not just in the city, but also in the suburbs.
-There are ordinances which prohibit gardening or farming within subdivisions, or areas where such activity is quote “prohibited” by city, county or local municipality codes and ordinances.
+There are ordinances that prohibit gardening or farming within subdivisions, or areas where such activity is quote “prohibited” by city, county, or local municipality codes and ordinances.

-Things are changing and people are becoming more self sufficient.
+Things are changing and people are becoming more self-sufficient.
 Part of that means growing your own food.
-But time and time again we here about people in suburban and urban neighborhoods being fined and even arrested or having their home gardens destroyed and ripped out by city officials because it’s “against the rules”.
+But time and time again we hear about people in suburban and urban neighborhoods being fined and even arrested or having their home gardens destroyed and ripped out by city officials because it’s “against the rules”.

 Since when has providing for your family on your own land become illegal?
 And why do we allow those in power to continue to encroach on our rights as landowners?